D&D Naming Conventions by Race: Complete Reference Guide

 Uzgash Bloodfang

-Uzgash demonstrates the orcish preference for back vowels (u, a) and sibilant endings that create a snarling sound.
-Bloodfang combines visceral imagery with predatory animal references, reflecting the orc belief that naming a warrior after savage beasts channels their ferocity.
+Uzgash uses the orcish preference for back vowels (u, a) and sibilant endings that create a snarling sound.
+Bloodfang combines visceral imagery with predatory animal references, tied to the orc belief that naming a warrior after savage beasts channels their ferocity.

 Sharn Ironhide